 bars.
 We went to a botanical garden and saw acres of orchids, and to a bird park where we watched shows by many different kinds of birds - hawks and eagles, parrots and macaws, and many others. |

-We made a side trip to an island called Pulau Dayang, which means "pregnant woman island" because that's what it looks like from the sea.
-It is on the east coast of west Malaysia.
-We stayed in a rustic, primitive resort in cabins with bunkbeds and meals served buffet style on the beach, and I did six dives including a night dive; Deborah did four or five, and completed her open water certification - so she's now an official scuba diver.
-The beach was lovely, with tan coloured sand as soft as icing sugar, and I really enjoyed several of my dives.
+We made a scuba side trip to an island on the east coast of West Malaysia.
+It is called Pulau Dayang, which means "pregnant woman island" because that's what it looks like from the sea.
+We stayed in a rustic, primitive resort in cabins with bunk beds and meals served buffet style on the beach.
+The beach was lovely, with tan coloured sand as soft as icing sugar.
+I did six dives including a night dive.
+Deborah did four or five, and completed her open water certification, so she's now an official scuba diver.

 After

-that we went to Bali, where we did two more dives at Menjangan Island,
+we went to Bali, where we did two more dives at

 temple

-by the sea, where I pet one of the holy snakes - a very dramatic temple
+site by the sea, where I got to pet one of the holy

-site, by the way.
-We went to Kintamani to see the volcano and
+snakes.
+Then we went to Kintamani to see the

 crater.